gavinyork/zephyr3d/doc/markdown/scene.pbrspecularglossinessmaterial._constructor_.md

 ## PBRSpecularGlossinessMaterial.(constructor)

-Constructs a new instance of the `PBRSpecularGlossinessMaterial` class
+Creates an instance of PBRSpecularGlossinessMaterial class

 **Signature:**